-KVTC has a full time two nurses as well as a dedicated HSE Manager to look after the safety and well-being of our employees.
+KVTC has a full time clinical officer, nurse officer as well as a dedicated HSE Manager to look after the safety and well-being of our employees.

-KVTC monitors disabling and non-disabling injuries and reports these on a monthly basis to the Global Environment Fund (GEF)'s group companies.
+KVTC monitors disabling and non-disabling injuries and reports these monthly to the Criterion Africa Partners (CAP) group companies.